 What Are the 4 Basic Types of Sculpture?

 There is subtraction (removing or engraving materials) or addition (adding materials) in the production process of sculptures.
-Generally divided into four basic types, namely modeling, casting, carving, or assembly.
-What are these four basic types do?
+Generally, there are four types of sculpture when classifying them by making techniques, namely modeling, casting, carving, and assembly.

 1. Modeling: